cardboard-iguana/cardboard-iguana.com/log/2022-06-09-aws-deep-dive.md

 By default, root EBS volumes are set to be deleted on EC2 instance termination.
 However, other options are available, which can be useful in a variety of ways.

-EC2 instances can’t be booted from EBS snapshots directly.
-However, a snapshot can be used to populate the contents of a *new* EBS volume, which can then be used as the root drive of an EC2 instance, so this isn’t really a limitation in practice.
+EC2 instances can't be booted from EBS snapshots directly.
+However, a snapshot can be used to populate the contents of a *new* EBS volume, which can then be used as the root drive of an EC2 instance, so this isn't really a limitation in practice.

 Data stored as a snapshot is *a lot* less expensive than the same data stored on an EBS volume.